 Caleb Wheaton of Providence, Rhode Island.
-A very tall, tall case clock
+A very tall inlaid mahogany case tall clock.

 Tall case clocks were among the most highly valued and rarest of possessions, as well as costly to acquire in comparison to other mid-eighteenth century American furniture.
 This oversized example is the combined effort of two eminent craftsmen: the Providence clockmaker Caleb Wheaton and an unidentified, highly skilled cabinetmaker working in nearby Boston.
 This example is in a finely proportioned inlaid mahogany case.
 This case is nearly identical to a clock that is pictured in Albert Sacks’ wonderful book “Fine Points of Furniture: Early American.”
 The clock is pictured on page 128 and varies in the form of the waist door.
 That example features a painted dial that is signed by the Boston clockmaker Aaron Willard.
 What is most interesting is the overall height of this Wheaton example.
 It stands an impressive 8 feet 11 inches tall.
 This would suggest that it was made for an affluent client.
 It is easy to speculate that this client would have had ceiling heights in his home of 9.5 feet or more.
 Clocks sharing this stature are rare.
 Another example can be found in the Willard House Museum located in Grafton, Massachusetts.
 A case displayed in their collection houses a Simon Willard movement and stands 9 feet .25 inches in height.
 In addition to this example, We have owned at least two clocks with painted dials signed by the Roxbury Clockmaker William Cummens.